scagle/Contrast/README.md

 When you first download the file you must:
   1.)
 Unzip the file
-  2.)
-Go to file's root directory on your command line 3.)
+  2.) cd to "Contrast/bin" directory on your command line 3.)
 Type in "java main.Contrast", press Enter, and the program should run